 We ordered a few fun things for the kids – purple carrots, sugar tomatoes (small, perfect for snacking), and cucamelons.

 We gave Austin the choice of what kind of cauliflower to order – white (regular), graffiti (purple), or cheddar (orange).
 She went with white.
-Why did we let her choice the type we ordered?
-Because she’s the reason that we ordered it, Hubby and I are not fans of it.
+Why let her choose the type we ordered?
+Because it makes growing it that much more special for her and more interesting when the time comes to eat it.